TABLE OF CONTENTS

 (b) Jurisdictions should provide adequate resources to the institutions and agencies involved in criminal justice processes, in order to enable the purposes of these standards to be achieved.

 Standard 12-1.5 Caseflow systems that will enable timely resolution of all criminal cases

 These standards focus on the timely resolution of all criminal cases, including the large proportion of cases not resolved by trial.
 In order to utilize limited resources effectively, jurisdictions should design caseflow systems that enable an early assessment of the complexity and prospects for non-trial resolution of cases, and seek to facilitate the early resolution of cases not likely to be tried.
 Such caseflow systems should ensure that many cases are resolved rapidly, that trial continuances are minimized, that case scheduling functions with a high degree of certainty and predictability concerning case scheduling, and that the jurisdiction’s speedy trial requirements and standards for timely resolution can be met.

-DEFENDANT'S RIGHT TO A SPEEDY TRIAL
+PART II: DEFENDANT'S RIGHT TO A SPEEDY TRIAL

 (a) A defendant’s right to a speedy trial should be formally recognized and protected by rule or by statute that establishes outside limits on the amount of time that may elapse from the date of a specific event until the commencement of the trial or other disposition of the case.
 The time limits should be expressed in days or months.

 (b) The presumptive speedy trial time limit for persons held in pretrial detention should be days from the date of the defendant’s first appearance in court after the filing of a charging instrument.
 The presumptive limit for persons who are on pretrial release should be days from the date of the defendant’s first appearance in court after either either the filing of any charging instrument or the issuance of a citation or summons.
 Shorter presumptive speedy trial time limits should be set for persons charged with minor offenses.